 Even though there are many benefits to data analytics, several marketers are still intimidated by it.
 Others have tried it, but are dissatisfied with their results so far and so they quit early.
 Many marketers also feel like they would not have the time to learn how to analyze their data properly, or are unconvinced that analytics could really help improve their marketing efforts.

 Still, with the amount of data produced worldwide, most business owners realize that taking the time to develop an analytics team will lead to greater success.
 In fact, many finance leaders are realizing that data isn’t just for analysts – it’s becoming necessary for all roles.
 Smart organizations will focus on encouraging data literacy in every job level, especially marketing!

 Are you a marketer who doubts the advantages of adding data analytics to your already busy workflow?
 If so, keep reading below as we explain some everyday analytics concepts that are helpful to know for marketing.
 We also included some links to valuable resources on the internet that you can dive into and learn more.
-Start honing these analytics concepts now, and you will be able to use them in 2020 to impress your clients, get a raise from your boss, and take your marketing to the next level!
+Start honing these analytics concepts now, and you will be able to use them to impress your clients, get a raise from your boss, and take your marketing to the next level!

 Sampling – A great low cost, low involvement method to quickly learn basics about your data and make decisions to do further studies or check the quality of your efforts.

 - Sampling in Market Research – from SMstudy

 - Sampling Techniques – from Towards Data Science

 - A Gentle Introduction to Statistical Sampling and Resampling – from Machine Learning Mastery

 Central Limit Theorem – An astonishing facet of the universe where pretty much everything tends towards the average of the population (heights of people, disposable income, average engagement, etc.).